How to become a robotics engineer

 Robotics engineers design, build, and test robots and robotic systems.
 They are key players in advancing technology and transforming how humans interact with the world.

-Learn about what's involved in a career as a robotics engineer and what steps you'll need to take to enter this field.
+Learn more about a career as a robotics engineer, and discover what steps you'll need to take to enter this field.

 What does a robotics engineer do?